 Moscato is the Italian for Muscat, which is a grape that has a floral nose, and expressive fruit flavours.
 For those new to the wine drinking world, it’s extremely popular as its light, crisp and can either be sweet, dry or prepared in a sparkling fashion.

 If you’re shopping in the liquor store, you might see Moscato d’Asti.
 This is the Italian dessert wine version of Moscato.
-It’s a crackling, sweet, low in alcohol, and pairs well with desert.
+It’s a crackling, sweet, low in alcohol, and pairs well with dessert.

-Moscato in California and in Canada is known as Muscat.
+Moscato in California and Canada is known as Muscat.
 Again, dry and sweet styles are made.
 For dry Moscato, seafood is a great choice.
-While not everyone can afford the luxury of Lobster and Shrimp and a glass of Moscato, you’ll find these dry Moscatos pairing well with any fresh water fish, or shellfish from the sea like oysters, shrimp, and clams.
-The sweet versions of Moscato are perfect for any desert you may be serving up.
+While not everyone can afford the luxury of Lobster and Shrimp and a glass of Moscato, you’ll find this dry Moscato pairing well with any freshwater fish, or shellfish from the sea like oysters, shrimp, and clams.
+The sweet versions of Moscato are perfect for any dessert you may be serving up.

 Above we listed all the Moscato wines that are produced with the Muscat Blanc grape.
 It needs to be stated there are other versions of the Muscat grape that you should be aware of.

-First up is the Blace Muscat, which is made for table wine in Italy, Australia and France.
+First up is the Black Muscat, which is made for table wine in Italy, Australia and France.
 However great dessert wines are made from this grape in California and British Columbia.

 Muscat of Alexandria is a grape used for sherry, muscatel wines and liqueurs.

-Muscat Ottonel is used for dessert wines in Romania, Austria, Croatia and the Ukraine.
-It is also a grape used for dry wines in Alasce, and Hungary Orange Muscat is used for dessert wines in California and Australia.
+Muscat Ottonel is used for dessert wines in Romania, Austria, Croatia and Ukraine.
+It is also a grape used for dry wines in Alsace, and Hungary Orange Muscat is used for dessert wines in California and Australia.
 It is called Orange Muscat as it often has orange aromas.